 Dampness, rot and infestation

 Repair category: 2

-Notes: Damp and condensation staining was noted at various internal walls which should be investigated and repaired as required by a reputable firm of timber/damp specialists.
-The cost of repairs should be confirmed prior to purchase.
+Notes: High moisture meter readings were recorded with a damp meter at the walls of the rear sitting room and at the rear porch.
+Condensation staining was also seen at some of the internal walls.
+Woodworm damage was also identified in the loft.
+These areas should be investigated and repaired as required by a reputable firm of timber and damp specialists and the cost of repairs required should be confirmed prior to purchase.